 Visit the University if you are missing greens

 the city is crowded and can be overwhelming, so take a ride through the campus of Banaras Hindu University.
 The campus is lined with trees and the air is fresh enough to cleanse your lungs.
-Visit New Birla Temple at the centre of the campus, try out tea and snacks or go for the cold coffee with icecream that all the university students opt for.
-You can also visit Bharat Kala Bhavan, the art gallery of the campus.
+Visit New Birla Temple at the centre of the campus, try out tea and snacks or go for the cold coffee with ice cream that all the university students opt for.
+You can also visit Bharat Kala Bhavan, the art gallery on campus.

 Attend the Festivals

 India is famous for its festivals.
 We celebrate something or the other every month of the year.
 Festivals like Holi and Diwali are celebrated here along with some which are only specific to this city.
 On Mahashivratri we celebrate Dhrupad Mela which is an Indian classical music festival held for three days.
 Dev Diwali is celebrated ten days after Diwali and is a festival where all the banks along the river are lined with lamps and the sight is captivating (also the crowd).
 Join the Ganga Mahotsav, a festival to celebrate the holy river Ganga with music, dance, and recitals.

 There are a lot more things to do once you decide to stay in the city longer.
 And yes the city keeps calling you back!
 You will always have a longing to return once you experience the true magic of Varanasi.